 Volume Status: as shown in the example in Figure 7.13, this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
 It also indicates the status of the latest ZFS scrub.
-Clicking the entry for a device causes buttons to appear to edit the device options (shown in Figure 7.14), offline or online the device, or replace the device (as described in Replacing a Failed Drive (page 122)).
+Clicking the entry for a device causes buttons to appear to edit the device options (shown in Figure 7.14), offline or online the device, or replace the device (as described in Replacing a Failed Drive (page 117)).

-Upgrade: used to upgrade the pool to the latest ZFS features, as described in Upgrading a ZFS Pool (page 50).
-This button does not appear if the pool is running the latest version of feature flags.
+Upgrade: used to upgrade the pool to the latest ZFS Feature Flags (page 253).
+See the warnings in Upgrading a ZFS Pool (page 45) before selecting this option.
+This button does not appear when the pool is running the latest version of the feature flags.